-Note You do not have to return from the reset handler because the reset handler executes your code directly. main
+You do not have to return from the reset handler because the reset handler executes your main code directly.

 If the exception handler entry code uses the stack to store registers that must be preserved while it handles the exception, it can return using a load multiple instruction with the ^ qualifier.
 For example, an exception handler can return in one instruction using: